remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 ### Interacting with the API

 The API requires an authorization token to interact with it.
+To obtain the token:

-To obtain the token, first go to the Serverless dashboard to retrieve outputs such as `apigw-sqs-app-stack.region`, `apigw-sqs-app-stack.userPoolClientId`, and `apigw-sqs-app-stack.userPoolId`, which are used to authenticate with Cognito.
-If you do not have a frontend application, you can create a user and an authentication token manually for the API by following this [guide](docs/lambda/without-iam/example#test-your-endpoint).
+- If you use the Serverless framework, go to the Serverless dashboard to retrieve outputs such as `apigw-sqs-app-stack.region`, `apigw-sqs-app-stack.userPoolClientId`, and `apigw-sqs-app-stack.userPoolId`, which are used to authenticate with Cognito.
+- If you don't, you can create a user and an authentication token manually for the API by following this [guide](docs/lambda/without-iam/example#test-your-endpoint).

 From the guide, `YOUR_USER_POOL_CLIENT_ID` is `apigw-sqs-app-stack.userPoolClientId` and `YOUR_USER_POOL_ID` is the `apigw-sqs-app-stack.userPoolId`, the steps should be followed up to retrieving the `IdToken`.

-The base API URL is `https://25w651t09g.execute-api.ap-southeast-2.amazonaws.com/dev/enqueue` from the dashboard output `APIGatewayUrl`.
+The base API URL has the format of `https://25w651t09g.execute-api.ap-southeast-2.amazonaws.com/dev/enqueue` from the dashboard output `APIGatewayUrl`.

 #### Trigger a video generation request